New Year’s resolutions follow Christmas as surely as night follows day. But why am I talking about this now, in the good ol’ summertime?

-Because it’s almost time to make your New Year’s resolutions, as it’s Christmas in July.
-At least for the purposes of this post.
+Because it’s almost time to make your New Year’s resolutions, because according to some businesses, it’s Christmas in July.

 Clearly, whoever thought up this idea of Christmas at this time of year had gotten into the figgy pudding big time.
 What a terrible idea it is.
-Not getting into the rum soaked figgy pudding; that’s a brilliant idea.
+Not the getting into the rum soaked figgy pudding.
+That’s a brilliant idea.

 New Year’s resolutions have religious origins, and are pretty much timeless, as can be deduced by the fact that Romans made them every year in January and so do we.
 They made them to their god Janus, for which January was named, and we make them over glasses of Champagne, and to whomever is standing near us when midnight rolls around.

 Even though New Year resolutions have been around for thousands of years and all over the world, each country made vows according to their culture.

 However, as we shall see, New Year resolutions show a unity of human spirit and great longing across centuries.
 Namely, the longing not to have to make resolutions.

 We modern people, for instance, vow to cut down on computer time and video games because we sit too much and get fat.
 Romans would vow not to sit so much in stadiums watching Christians get eaten by lions.

 Of course, modern Romans now sit in front of computers and play Stadium Wars, but that is neither here nor there.

 They also vowed to invent plumbing, thereby assuring Roman plumbers a steady living.
 Once Romans invented plumbing, they resolved never to monkey with it again, despite the fact that they put the toilet paper holder right inside the shower stall.
 That’s where it was in the hotel where I stayed in Rome.
 I think they installed the toilet paper holder first and then built the hotel around it.